emilydaykin/Holistars-Client/README.md

 ### Key Learnings

-Besides all the technical features and libraries (live scraping, Redux) that we learnt on the go, working with a like minded and extremely talented developer like Emily was a real pleasure, that made working in a team a fantastic and challenging developing and learning experience.
+**Marco**: "Besides all the technical features and libraries (live scraping, Redux) that we learnt on the go, working with a like minded and extremely talented developer like Emily was a real pleasure, that made working in a team a fantastic and challenging developing and learning experience."

+**Emily**: "Planning and creating this application as a team was incredibly fun.
+On top of the technical learnings mentioned, it was great experience to collaborate with and learn from a brilliant developer like Marco in this project.
+What we achieved together and how we helped unblock each other (thank you Marco!) definitely showed how the whole can be greater than the sum of its parts."